toth12/let-them-speak-toth/src/assets/files/essays/essay-9.md

 In practice, this means that the pieces of the collective suffering have to be told by the victims themselves.
 Here, this is accomplished with the help of modern technology.
 In the [Fragments](/tree) section, upon clicking on a memory fragment, you can read that fragment in its original textual context.
 More importantly, you can also hear the voice of the survivor.

 On the one hand, the voice and the face of the person <i>who was there</i> have the authenticity of a subjective and highly traumatic experience.
-They convey the suffering in the past and offer a palpable representation of an emotional experience.
+The voice and the face convey the suffering in the past and offer a palpable representation of an emotional experience.

 On the other hand, by reading, listening or watching a given piece of the collective experience as part of a person’s narration, you can explore some possible historical contexts in which that piece could take shape.
 In this way, individual suffering becomes the context of the collective suffering; you can explore when and where a given piece of the collective suffering came about and how a real human felt about it.